alexlofton/README/test.md

 6. [Questions](#questions)

 ## Installation
-Intall through command line
+Install through command line

 ## Usage
-install it
+To generate a README

 ## License
 This application is licensed under mit